Jomy10/snippets/README.md

 # Snippets file format
-The snippet file format is a file format for storing and retrieving pieces of text (strings).
+The snippet file format is a human-readable file format for storing and retrieving pieces of text (strings).

 ## Table of contents
 - [Specification](#format-specification)